facebookarchive/fblualib/fblualib/util/README.md

 and `remove_handler`; handlers are called as `handler(key, args, nesting_level)`.

+## `fb.util.dbg`: Environment-controlled debug output

+Debugging code can be valuable, but verbose.
+The dbg module provides a granular, hierarchical facility for selecting which debug output to produce at runtime.
+The DBG environment variable consists of a comma-separated list of module=threshold pairs.
+The dbg lua facility provides a factory for module-specific print functions:

+  local dbg = reqire('fb.util.dbg')
+  local dprint = dbg.new('myModule')

+  ...

+  dprint(1, "sort of verbose") -- A
+  dprint(10, "verbose")        -- B

+Ordinarily the dprint's are silent.
+When the DBG environment variable is set to 'myModule=1', the print statement labeled 'A' will start firing.
+When it is set to 'myModule=100', both A and B will fire.

 ## `fb.util.timing`: Timing handler for tracing

 This module implements a handler for the tracing module (see above) that